 Russian Oregon Social Services (ROSS) was established by Ecumenical Ministries of Oregon (EMO) in 1994 to serve the needs of Russian-speaking refugees and immigrants.

-More than 100,000 Russian-speaking refugees and immigrants from the former Soviet Union currently reside in the Portland metro area, and the numbers are expected only to increase.
-Census figures show that no other place in the nation has had more of an influx from the Soviet Union than the Pacific Northwest.
-Oregon is number two in the nation for Russian-speaking new comers.
+More than 100,000 Russian-speaking refugees and immigrants from the former Soviet Union currently reside in the Portland metro area, and the numbers are expected to increase.
+Census figures show that no other place in the nation has had more of an influx from the former Soviet Union than the Pacific Northwest.
+Oregon is number two in the nation for Russian-speaking newcomers.

 Our mission is to successfully integrate Russian-speaking immigrants and refugees into Oregon and southwest Washington communities by providing services that increase independence, enable economic self-sufficiency, and improve mental and physical well-being.